 25% of all aquatic life builds homes in coral reefs.
 Coral reefs filter ocean water and produce nutrients crucial for all life in the sea.

 It is crucial that we learn to support our planet.
 We have impacted and continue to impact the Earth’s ecosystems in so many harmful ways.
 We must be aware of the consequences of our actions and learn to be environmentally conscious.

 Whether we and our future generations get to live on this Earth or not depends solely on our actions today.
 Mother Nature is a powerful, unforgiving force.
 But if we can make up for all the harm we’ve caused to the environment and its wild species, she might just forgive us.
 We must try and reverse the impacts of humans on ecosystems.

 It is so easy to blame governments for not doing enough for the Earth.
 But the change must start with you, with every single individual.
-We cannot expect the poles to suddenly stop melting overnight.
+We cannot expect the poles to stop melting overnight suddenly.
 But small changes in your lifestyle, such as carrying your own cloth bag to go grocery shopping, do go a long way in protecting our ecosystems.
 Every human around the world making one tiny positive change in their life equals one giant step forward for the Earth.
 The time to act is long gone.
 But starting with change today is much better than starting tomorrow.